What are investment trusts?

 Data provided by Factset and updated hourly Mon-Fri.

-Senior Investment Analyst Kate Marshall shares our analysis on the manager, process, culture, cost and performance of Standard Life UK Smaller Companies Trust.
+In this investment trust update, Investment Analyst Dominic Rowles shares our analysis of the manager, process, culture, cost and performance of the JPMorgan Elect Managed Growth Trust.

 Open an account and start dealing